HYHO question 1 is about developing the art of noticing

 Even in your most challenging week, you’ll have an answer to this question … once you develop your skill of noticing.

 And the beauty of it is that it doesn’t matter at all whether your examples are big things or small.
 In fact, the smaller they are, the better.

 When you answer your questions, look for tiny, little ways you’ve shown up for yourself.
 You’ll be able to come up with more if your sorting criteria are gentle.
 (Are you wearing comfy socks?
 Did you give your dog an extra minute of love before bed?
 Have you showered today?
 Hooray for small wins!)

 The hidden magic here is that the more you come up with, the more your brain will learn to be on the lookout for the large and small moments in which you make an active choice that supports you being your best self.

-Show up for yourself as powerfully as you do for others
+Show up for yourself as powerfully as you do for others.
+You matter.

-Sign up to receive weekly emails with practical tips, science-based strategies, and steady encouragement as well as updates on workshops and other offerings.
+Sign up to join our weekly self-coaching program and receive a second weekly email with practical tips, science-based strategies, and steady encouragement as well as updates on workshops and other offerings.